 All questions regarding lecture video content should be directed to me.
 Since the videos for this distance course were recorded in a studio (and not in front of a live student audience), there may be occasional errors in the notes.
 Please alert me to any errors missed in the editing process so that I can correct them ASAP.
-Errata will be supplied when needed.
+Furthermore, I am in the process of rewriting the materials for this course, and typos/errors/etc. that have not already been noted in the given eratta will help to further improve the future iterations of this course!

 - Homework: The main purpose of homework is practicing individual methods through problem solving.
-Unless otherwise stated, homework assignments will be due at 11:59 PM EST every Tuesday.
-Note that, due to the Wellness Day, HW4 is due Thursday, September 21, and HW5 is due Thursday, September 28. - Piazza Forum: I encourage you to use Piazza to discuss the mathematics of the course, including homework and review problems.
+Unless otherwise stated, homework assignments will generally be due at 11:59 PM EST on Tuesdays. - Piazza Forum: I encourage you to use Piazza to discuss the mathematics of the course, including homework and review problems.
 Take advantage of this feature, as you may get help quickly from fellow students even if I am not immediately available for help.
 Some guidelines to note: - You may post to the class anonymously or under your name.
 Regardless of how you post, I will have access to your name. - Ask for help, not answers.
 Talk about what you tried, where you are stuck, and what you think needs to happen.
 Paint a clear picture so that others can address issues specific to your problem-solving process. - Answer other students' questions.
 Push your peers to discover the answer for themselves by offering helpful hints and asking pointed questions. - While I encourage to help each other on homework problems, all homework is to be written up and submitted individually.
 When you turn in an assignment, you are telling me that the solutions provided are your own work, written in your words based on your understanding of the materials.
 Any marked similarity between submitted assignments will be treated as evidence of academic dishonesty.